-The layout of the plant can be seen in Figure 2.
+The layout of the plant can be seen in Figure 1.

-A summary of the nine consents (including three replacements) held by Silver Fern Farms in relation to its Hawera meat processing plant during the 2012-2014 review period is given in Table 3 below, and the consents are discussed in sections 2.2.1 to 2.2.5.
+A summary of the six consents held by Silver Fern Farms in relation to its Hawera meat processing plant is given in Table 3 below, and the consents are discussed in sections 2.2.1 to 2.2.5.
 A copy of each of the consents can be found in Appendix I.